VergeOS vSAN Scale Up Guide#

 - Confirm no nodes are pending a reboot

-- Verify Node1 'Fabric Configuration' diagnostic reports Core1 and Core2 paths 'confirmed:true' for all existing nodes
+- Verify Node1 'Fabric Configuration' diagnostic reports Core1 and Core2 paths 'confirmed:true' for all nodes

 Execution Phase#